Ruderal Garden_workshop01

 Ruderal plants inhabit environments usually considered inhospitable to human eyes – cracks in sidewalks, industrial sites, waste disposal areas – but are in fact rich and diverse ecosystems.
 In The Ruderal Garden, we explore the idea of the gardener as a multispecies actor (human, animal or plant) who cares for the Garden.

-The project will take place at Färgfabriken, where we will build an exhibition garden which embeds our ideas and research on ruderal landscapes in public space.
-The garden will be built as a pilot project in 2024 and will evolve over the next two years.
-This garden will be open to the public and aims to engage and educate about ruderal landscapes.
+The project takes place at Färgfabriken through an exhibition garden which embeds Garden Loop’s ideas and research on ruderal landscapes in public space.
+The garden was built as a pilot project in 2024 and will evolve over the next two years.
+This garden is open to the public and aims to engage and educate about ruderal landscapes.

 Program